ThomasvanAalten/astroproject/README.md

 Finding Streaks
 ---------------

-Every fourth image in the dataset is scanned for streaks.
-Where a streak is found, the adjacent three images on either side are also scanned (the streak needs to be found in multiple images to be used).

 Each image being scanned needs to be prepared first.
 Image preparation involves two steps.
 The first step is reading in the preceding image, and dividing the image to be scanned by that first image divided by its mean.
 This mostly removed stars from